-Swedish derogation is a model of employment where an agency hires a worker directly, rather than being the middleman between a worker and a client company.
+Swedish derogation was a contract of employment where an agency hires a worker directly, rather than being the middleman between a worker and a client company.

-It’s a controversial model that avoids some of the rules of the Agency Workers Regulations (AWR) 2010.
+It was a controversial model that avoided some of the rules of the Agency Workers Regulations (AWR) 2010.

 So hang on, what is Swedish derogation again?